ikmb/exome-seq/README.md

 To use one of the two processing chains, use the `tool` option:

-`nextflow run bfx-core/NF-diagnostics-exome --samples /path/to/sample_list.csv -hub ikmb --tol gatk`
+`nextflow run bfx-core/NF-diagnostics-exome --samples /path/to/sample_list.csv -hub ikmb --tool gatk`

 `nextflow run bfx-core/NF-diagnostics-exome --samples /path/to/sample_list.csv -hub ikmb --tool freebayes`